 - Modernizing the lobby with new furniture, flooring, and lighting as the access point to the dining level and the rest of the building.

 Construction began in November 2020 in order to take advantage of the fact that the building is already closed due to COVID-19.
-We hope that when campus reopens in full after the pandemic that the renovation will be complete.
+We look forward to welcoming students back into the building once the renovation is complete.